antimof/UxPlay/README.txt

 ChangeLog
 =========

+1.49 2022-03-28 Addded options for dumping video and/or audio to file, for debugging, etc. h264 PPS/SPS NALU's are shown with -d.

 1.48 2022-03-11 Made the GStreamer video pipeline fully configurable, for use with hardware h264 decoding.
 Support for Raspberry Pi.